-But if we are curious enough we can also ask Google Keyword Planner for other related ideas and extend our list by about 800 phrases related to the search term “asian food near me”.
-We use Keyword Planner for such tasks here because it is a great source of aggregated searches that users regularly do in Google.
+But if we are curious enough, we can also ask Google Keyword Planner for other related ideas and extend our list by about 800 phrases related to the search term “asian food near me”.
+We use Keyword Planner for such tasks here because it is a great source of aggregated searches that users regularly perform in Google.

 Of course, not all of this is directly related to the original search intent, asian food near me.
-But given the results we see, they are still highly relevant to the service that we want to provide to the users; let’s say, for example, a curated list of Asian Food places.
+Let’s say, however, that we want to create a curated list of Asian Food places; in this case we can see that the results are still highly relevant to the service that we want to provide to the users.

 So therefore we can try to steer the conversation towards the desired ‘asian food’ topic with the help of questions and suggestions from the bot.

-Consider the next dialogue examples and a way to direct the conversation:
+Consider the next dialogue examples and suggestions of ways to direct the conversation:

-From the example above we can see how broad the variations of utterances can be that user can use for the intent to find food.
+From the example above we see how a broad variety of utterances can be employed by the user for the purpose of finding food.

-As we just saw, we need some way to understand the language and conversational phrases that are more sophisticated than just a simple text search by phrase or even regular expressions.
+It is clear that chatbots need some way of understanding the language and conversational phrases that are more sophisticated than just a simple text search by phrase or even regular expressions.

 Dialogue Structure as NLP engineers see it

 From the example above we can see that each expression from the users has the intent to take some action.